linkfrg/dotfiles/docs/installation.md

 > [!IMPORTANT]
 > The knowledge of Nix & NixOS is required.

-## Using Home Manager modules
+## Using Home Manager module

 > [!TIP]
 > You can start with the [starter flake template](https://github.com/linkfrg/dotfiles/blob/main/templates/starter).

 Since this is my personal, hardware-specific configuration, many parts may be inappropriate for your use case.
 However, you can reuse some of my configs in your own setup.
-This flake exports a public Home Manager module, which includes Ignis, Hyprland and hyprlock.
+This flake exports a public Home Manager module, which includes Ignis, Hyprland, and other configs.

 1. Add this repo to your flake's inputs: